Ilergetes

 The Iberian Peninsula in the 3rd century BC.

 The Ilergetes were an ancient Iberian (Pre-Roman) people of the Iberian Peninsula (the Roman Hispania) who dwelt in the plains area of the rivers Segre and Cinca towards Iberus (Ebro) river, and in and around Ilerda/Iltrida, present-day Lleida/Lérida.
 They are believed to have spoken the Iberian language.

 History

-Indibilis, king or chief of the Ilergetes, resisted against the Carthaginian and Roman invasions.
+Indibilis and Mandonius, brothers and chieftains of the Ilergetes, resisted the Carthaginian and Roman invasions in the 3rd century BC.